isaacullah/isaacullah.github.io/_posts/2017-04-28-A-mobile-field-data-collection-workflow.md

 Ok, you got your awesome extra precise GPS data streaming in.
 Now what?
 Well, now you gotta do something with it.
 Let's use the awesome apps to deploy some forms!

 1. [GeoODK](http://geoodk.com/index.html) - GeoODK, and the original [Open Data Kit](https://opendatakit.org/) project are what I recommend for Android users.
 These are really great apps for field data collection into a centralized database.
 GeoODK is a little more geo-capable than is the original ODK, so that's why I recommend it.
 Basically, with either of these, you can use a spreadsheet and some codes to make nifty XML forms that look great on your mobile device in the app.
 Follow [this guide](http://geoodk.com/xlsform_format.html) to figure out how to make your own forms.
 You can choose to use the cloud-based deployment (like with Ona or Formhub), but I always just copy everything to and from my devices.
 Just attach your device to your computer via USB, and transfer the form you want to use.
-Luckily, this is all made very simple with the awesome [ODK Briefcase](https://opendatakit.org/use/briefcase/) software.
+Then, you go out and collect your data using your form.
+Once you have some data, it's very simple to download it to a centralized database on your laptop with the awesome [ODK Briefcase](https://opendatakit.org/use/briefcase/) software.
 It's a Java program, so it runs on your computer.
-You will also use it to get your data off the device and back onto your computer.
-You can then export a sweet [CSV file of all your lovely data](https://opendatakit.org/use/aggregate/data-transfer/) that you can open in any spreadsheet program. :)
+[Here is a great tutorial](http://sudan.validmeasures.org/using-odk-briefcase-to-pull-submissions-from-mobile-devices/) on how to use the ODK Briefcase to aggreagate data from your mobile device or devices.
+If you follow that workflow, managing your data over the course of field season will be a breeze.
+Once you ready, you can use the ODK briefcase then export a sweet [CSV file of all your lovely data](http://sudan.validmeasures.org/using-odk-briefcase-to-export-data/) that you can open in any spreadsheet program.

 2. [EpiCollect](http://www.epicollect.net/) -  Epicollect is a lot like ODK.
 But it's forms are a little less flexible.
 However, you might like it's simplicity.
 If you are on iOS, however, this is your best bet if you don't want to use FileMakerGO (see below).

+3. [FAIMS](https://www.fedarch.org/) -  FAIMS is very similar to GeoODK in concept, but different in implementation.
+Some advantages of FAIMS include potentially better GIS capabilites (including digitizing lines and polygons directly in app, and a true SpatiaLite geodatabase implementation), and the ability to include graphics in your forms.
+The downside is that it requires a Linux server implementation for data aggregation, which can be very difficult to pull off yourself if you don't know how to do that (and most of us probably don't).
+They do offer an "out of the box" hardware/software solution, but you do have to pay for that.

 #### 3) Hey, I thought you said we were going to do GIS!!